Afghan SCUD attacks in Pakistan

-The Afghan SCUD campaign in Pakistan refers to multiple strikes by Afghanistan using SCUD missiles supplied by the Soviet Union against the Mujahideen, but in multiple instances, these missiles struck Pakistan for their complicity in Operation Cyclone.
-In total, 17 missiles struck Pakistan leading to more than 35 deaths and multiple injures.
+The Afghan SCUD campaign in Pakistan refers to multiple strikes by Afghanistan using SCUD missiles supplied by the Soviet Union against the Mujahideen, but in multiple instances, these missiles struck Afghan refugee camps and other areas in Pakistan for its covert support of the mujahideen in Operation Cyclone.
+In total, 17 missiles struck Pakistan, leading to more than 35 deaths and multiple injures.

 Background

 After the Soviet withdrawal from Afghanistan and the end of the Soviet–Afghan War, the Democratic Republic of Afghanistan was engaged in a civil war without any direct contact with the Soviet.
 They were supplied 2000 SCUD missiles by Soviets which were to be used against Mujahideen forces, but in many cases these missiles struck Pakistan, which was supporting the Mujahideen.

 Strikes in 1989

 6 April 1989 strike

 On the night of Thursday April 6, 1989, a SCUD missile hit a post office in the border town of Torkham, no casualties were reported but the post office was damaged.
 This was the first SCUD attack on Pakistan by Afghanistan.
 Afghanistan claimed that this strike was not intentional, and was an accident as it was directed on the town of Jalalabad where the Battle of Jalalabad was taking place between the Afghan Armed Forces and Mujahideen.